Vicar: The Revd. Jane Vlach

-The Revd.
-Ann Fraser has been in the parish since 2001, first as Reader and now as an Ordained Local Minister, which means she is an Assistant Curate for Witley and will stay at Witley.
+Ann has been in the parish since 2001, first as Reader and now as an Ordained Local Minister, which means she is an Assistant Curate for Witley and will stay at Witley.

 Ann and her husband, Richard, moved here from Thames Ditton from the house where they had raised their 6 children.

-Ann trained as a nurse and worked at the Home of Compassion – a Nursing Home in Thames Ditton, for many years and retains a connection there as a Trustee.
+Ann trained as a nurse and worked at the Home of Compassion – a Nursing Home in Thames Ditton, for many years and then became a Trustee there until it closed a few years ago.
 She also worked for the local health authority in Family Planning.

 Ann spent a number of happy years in the Guide Movement as Guider and Commissioner and in the Trefoil Guild.
 In 1995 she became President of the Mothers Union for Guildford Diocese for 6 years and followed that with 6 years as a General Trustee for the Mothers Union.
 This world-wide position was a challenging and exciting time giving Ann a wide vision of the needs and cares in the world, while being concerned at All Saints with local and parish needs.

-For relaxation Ann enjoys spending time with her large family, including ten grandchildren.
+For relaxation Ann enjoys spending time with her large family, including eleven grandchildren.

 We have an excellent team at All Saints.